cjgb/datanalytics/content/posts/2019-11-28-por-si-alguien-lo-toma-literalmente.md

 tags:
 - economía
 - stan
+- gelman
 ---

 [Escribe](https://statmodeling.stat.columbia.edu/2019/11/19/stan-saves-australians-20-billion/) Gelman en términos irónicocelebratorios:

-<blockquote>OK, we can now officially say that Stan, as an open-source software, has recouped its societal investment.
+>OK, we can now officially say that Stan, as an open-source software, has recouped its societal investment.
->
-> </blockquote>

 Apostilla Terry (en los comentarios), por si alguien se lo había tomado literalmente:

-<blockquote>Came here to say this.
+>Came here to say this.
 >
 > Review saved $20-$50 billion.
-Stan was involved in the Review.
+> Stan was involved in the Review.
-Therefore, Stan saved $20-$50 billion.
+> Therefore, Stan saved $20-$50 billion.
 >
 > AWOOOOOOOGAH!!!
 >